 - The Koehn Public Lecture in Critical Theory.
 A single talk by a major or emerging figure in the field of critical theory.
 Past speakers have included Benedict Anderson, Hortense Spillers, Slavoj ï¿½iï¿½ek, and Jacques Rancière.
 For a full list click here.

 We host an annual undergraduate critical theory conference.

 We liaise with Special Collections and Archives in the UCI Libraries, home of the Critical Theory Archive that includes manuscripts and papers of Jacques Derrida, Wolfgang Iser, Paul de Man, Stanley Fish, J. Hillis Miller, Étienne Balibar, Murray Krieger, and René Wellek.

-Moving forward, we plan on hosting workshops and topical research seminars for both faculty and students.
+Moving forward, we will continue hosting workshops and topical research seminars for both faculty and students.